aaronatSAE/18T2_GAD158_Project/Assets/PlayMaker/Readme.txt

 PLEASE BACKUP PROJECTS BEFORE IMPORTING OR UPDATING PLAYMAKER!!

-Import the latest version of PlayMaker from the Asset Store or Hutong Games Store.
+Import the latest version of PlayMaker Student Version from the Hutong Games Store.
 This imports the PlayMaker Installer and various update tools.

 To install PlayMaker select Install PlayMaker from the PlayMaker Welcome Screen.